crock-24/crock-24/README.md

 # Welcome to my Github profile, my name is Cody!
-- I've lived in different areas around Michigan but am currently based around the metro detroit area.
+- I've lived in different areas around Michigan but am currently based in the metro detroit area.
 - I am an engineering professional.
 - My interests include engineering, data science, and automation.
 - Currently I'm working on building my proficiency in Python, SQL, and R with a variety of projects.